noorbhatia/TwinMindIOS/README.md

 ### 3. Set Up Keychain (Optional)
 For secure API key storage, the app uses Keychain Services.
 Keys are automatically stored securely on first run.
+Add your OpenAI API key from the settings to use Whisper

 ### 4. Configure App Permissions
 The app requires microphone access.
 Ensure the following is in `Info.plist`: